Generative Sampling in Bundle Tractography using Autoencoders (GESTA): Results

 \subsection{ISMRM 2015 Tractography Challenge}

-Table \ref{tab:ismrm2015_generative_tractography_measures} shows the bundle overlap results (averaged across bundles) on the ISMRM 2015 Tractography Challenge dataset using GESTA.
-As it is the case with the ``Fiber Cup'' dataset, the generative tractography method improves remarkably the bundle spatial coverage: at the $P = 3${\percent} lower-end seed ratio, the overlap is raised to \num{0.74} from \num{0.13} (a \num{5.7}{\fold} factor) for the \textit{ADG\textsubscript{R}} criterion.
+Table \ref{tab:ismrm2015_generative_tractography_measures} shows the bundle overlap and overreach results (averaged across bundles) on the ISMRM 2015 Tractography Challenge dataset using GESTA.
+As it is the case with the ``Fiber Cup'' dataset, the generative tractography method offers a considerable improvement on the bundle spatial coverage: at the $P = 3${\percent} lower-end seed ratio, the overlap is raised to \num{0.74} from \num{0.13} (a \num{5.7}{\fold} factor) for the \textit{ADG\textsubscript{R}} criterion.
 The ISMRM 2015 Tractography Challenge dataset being a more complex one, as the plausibility requirements become more demanding using the \textit{ADGC\textsubscript{R}} criterion, less streamlines qualify as plausibles, and thus a decrease in the bundle overlap is observed with respect to the \textit{ADG\textsubscript{R}} criterion.
 Despite the streamline connectivity constraint limiting the gain, a value of \num{0.74} is achieved for the same $P = 3${\percent} seed ratio.
+Results show that GESTA's performance is competitive against the baselines reported in the Challenge submission.
+The larger overreach values recorded for GESTA result from the need to relax the tissue occupancy criteria (see section \ref{subsec:limitations} for a discussion).

+Figure \ref{fig:ismrm2015_challenge_ol_vs_or} shows the bundle volume performance of GESTA compared to all submissions to the ISMRM 2015 Tractography Challenge in terms of the average bundle overlap and overreach values.
+Results reveal that GESTA is competitive against the compared methods, even when the more strict connectivity requirement is imposed.
+However, it also shows an increased overreach with respect to most methods.